dnanexus/dx-javascript-toolkit/releases/README.md

 # DNAnexus.js Changelog #

+## v0.0.3 (2014/10/03) ##
+ Minor fixes and enhancements.
+Backward compatible with 0.0.2

+ - Fixed a bug that prevented uploading 0 byte files
+ - Using a ResourcePool to manage file creation, making uploading of a large number of files more efficient

 ## v0.0.2 (2014/09/30) ##
  Several bug fixes, optimizations, and a couple new features.
 Backward compatible with 0.0.1.